 Substitute teachers shall be employed at the rate established by the District.
 Part-time substitute teachers shall be paid on a prorated basis based off of the full daily rates set forth above.
 The substitutes' hourly rate shall be computed based on the number of periods per day in a building.
-Substitute teachers shall be paid for a minimum of two (2) hours per day unless they select a vacancy that is posted as less than two (2) hours.
-They will then be paid the hourly rate.
+Substitute teachers shall be paid for a minimum of two (2) hours per day.
 Should a substitute teacher work for six (6) or more hours in a day, the full daily rate shall be paid.